Angular-Dynamic-Hooks/Documentation/documentation/single-component.md

   <h1 class="page-title-text">Single component</h1>
 </div>

-While you can always load just one component with the `DynamicHooksComponent`, sometimes that can feel a bit verbose and it would be more convenient to have a dedicated tool for the job.
+While you can always load just one component via the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a>, sometimes that can feel a bit verbose and it would be more convenient to have a dedicated tool for the job.

-For that purpose, you can simply use the `DynamicSingleComponent`.
+For that purpose, you can simply use the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicSingleComponent.ts" target="_blank">`DynamicSingleComponent`</a>.
 It loads a single dynamic component with inputs/outputs whereever you need it.

 ```html
 <ngx-dynamic-single